alexalemi/blog.alexalemi.com/quarters.md

 It also featured in an old <a href="https://youtu.be/aOJOfh2_4PE?si=npC8b4px-B2XwHM1">Numberphile</a> video.
 </aside>

 The branding is cute.
 I think trying to round things to a single significant digit is something people tend to do pretty naturally when they are estimating.
 However, thinking about it again, I think there is a neat way to get the same or better precision with even less of the fuss.
-We should use quarter orders of magnitude.
+We should use quarter orders of magnitude, or work directly in decibels.
 Let's build up to that.

 ## Order of Magnitude